 Slidell's face went white, then flushed.
 He didn't move for a good fifteen seconds.
 At last he said in a rasping whisper, "I think you must be mad to mention the man who murdered my brother, Lieutenant.
-Quite mad."
+Ouite mad."

-He shook himself, then continued, "Lt.
-Leary, you will go to your quarters and wait there until I've left the Hermes.
+He shook himself, then continued, "Lieutenant Leary, you will go to the Battle Direction Center and wait there until I've left the Hermes.
 Then you may take temporary command, as is the due of your position.
 Though it's not, in my opinion, an office of which you're worthy."